 - Unsweetened cocoa powder: I always use

-Step 1.
-Separate the egg whites from the egg yolks.
-Cover the bowl with egg yolks with plastic film and refrigerate.
+Step 1: Separate the egg whites from the egg yolks.
+Cover the bowl containing the egg yolks with plastic film and refrigerate.

 Pro tip: If you live in Europe, use eggs safely stored at room temperature (not in the fridge).
-This won't affect the taste of the finished cake.
+This will not affect the taste of the finished cake.

-Step 3.
-Preheat the oven to 300°F (150°C).
+Step 3: Preheat the oven to 300°F (150°C).
 Grind the roasted hazelnuts into coarse crumbs in short pulses using a food processor (photo 1).
-Alternatively, you can utilize a knife to get chopped hazelnuts.
+Alternatively, you can utilize a knife to chop hazelnuts.

 PHOTO 1